echonest/libechonest/README.markdown

     NSArray *descriptions = [NSArray arrayWithObjects:@"mood:chill", @"location:london", nil];
     [request setValue:descriptions forParameter:@"description"];

-Note that if a parameter supports multiple values, but you're only using one, you can set it normally, e.g.,
+Note that if a parameter supports multiple values, but if you're only using one, you can set it normally, e.g.,

     [request setValue:@"mood:chill" forParameter:@"description"];